 Your PC might be restarted during the upgrade process, but the upgrade is done on most PCs without a restart.

 Depending on your PC’s configuration, the upgrade process might take from a few minutes to hours.
 On most PCs, the upgrade process should be done in less than 30 minutes.

 Once Windows 10 Home Pro edition upgrade is done, you will see Edition upgrade completed notification.
 That’s all!
-You may now start exploring new features of Windows 10 Pro edition.
+You may now start exploring new features of the Windows 10 Pro edition.

 If you have upgraded a non-activated Windows 10 Home edition to Windows 10 Pro edition, you may now activate your Windows 10 install.
 If you want to know the activation status, please refer to our check if your Windows 10 install is activated article.